-- Borrowing average rate of borrowing for the year compared with the average available - Borrowing average rate movement year on year - Investments Internal returns above the 7 day London Interbank Bid Rate (LIBID) - Investments average credit risk score of counterparties with whom interim investments have been placed - Investments average days to maturity of investments
+- Borrowing average rate of borrowing for the year compared with the average available - Borrowing average rate movement year on year - Investments average credit risk score of counterparties with whom interim investments have been placed - Investments average days to maturity of investments - Investments internal interest returns above the 7-day London Interbank Bid Rate (LIBID) or equivalent.

-Further details will be included in monitoring statements presented to the Finance and Resources Committee and in the mid-year and annual treasury management reports.
+Further details will be included in monitoring statements presented to the Finance and Resources Committee (or equivalent) and in the mid-year and annual treasury management reports.